+3. Tasks and workload

-3.1 Activities
+Tasks and Activities

 - 1.1.
 The Consultant will assist the Project Team in the identification, description and quantification (where possible) of major subsidy schemes in the oil, coal, gas, electricity and heat sectors. - 1.2.
-The Consultant will participate in the workshop on 13 December 2012 organized by the Project Team and in meetings with stakeholders during the period 10-14 December 2012. - 1.3.
 The Consultant will identify major support schemes for producers and consumers in the oil, coal, gas, electricity and heat sectors.
-These will aim to particularly cover: - 1.3.1.
-Direct transfer of funds from the budget to consumers and producers (e.g. support of energy purchases by low-income households, government expenditure on research, development and demonstration projects); - 1.3.2.
-Tax expenditure (measured as tax revenue forgone) (also referred to as preferential tax treatment, tax concessions, tax relief, tax breaks).
+These will aim to particularly cover: - 1.2.1.
+Direct transfer of funds from the budget to consumers and producers (e.g. support of energy purchases by low-income households, government expenditure on research, development and demonstration projects); - 1.2.2.
+Tax expenditure (measured as tax revenue forgone) (also referred to as preferential tax treatment, tax concessions, tax relief, tax breaks). - 1.2.3.

-1.3.3.
 Other government revenue forgone;